Gainford, Alberta

 Gainford is a hamlet in Alberta, Canada within Parkland County.
 It is located approximately 86 km west of Edmonton and has an elevation of 740 m.

 The hamlet is located in Census Division No. 11 and in the federal riding of Yellowhead.
-The north border of Gainford shares part of the shore of Isle Lake.
+The north border of Gainford shares part of the shore of Isle Lake (also known as Lake Isle).
 The Yellowhead Highway (Alberta Highway 16) passes through Gainford.

 History

 The first post office opened in 1910.
 The community takes its name from Gainford, County Durham, England.